openshift/cluster-network-operator/hack/KIND_CNO.md

 containerd instance, and pods, kubelet, etc will all run inside of these docker containers.

 ``ovn-kind-cno.sh`` is the script that will handle deploying K8S, CNO, and consequently Multus/OVN-K8S.
-By default it will use the following configuration for kind, and IPv4 multinode cluster:
+By default, it will use the following configuration for kind and IPv4 multi-node cluster:

 ```yaml
 # config for 1 control plane node and 2 workers (necessary for conformance)